Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Related Work

-DNN watermarking has been developed for years to protect the copyright of DNN models.
-It exploits the redundancy of the model's parameter space which has multiple local optimal.
-Parameters of the model are altered from one local optimal to another during watermark embedding, making it feasible to achieve without significantly affecting its original functionality.

-\textbf{Watermarking Discriminative Models} Watermarking can be categorized into static and dynamic approaches for discriminative models depending on where the watermark is embedded~\cite{peng2022intellectual}.
-Static watermarking~\cite{uchida2017embedding,chen2019deepmarks,wang2021riga,liu2021watermarking} defines the watermark as a specific pattern in its static content, such as a particular distribution that the model's parameters follow.
-In contrast, dynamic watermarking~\cite{le2020adversarial,yang2021robust,adi2018turning,zhang2018protecting,guo2018watermarking,li2019prove,darvish2019deepsigns,namba2019robust,jia2021entangled,szyller2021dawn} designs the watermark as a specific pattern in model's dynamic contents, like its behavior.
-It typically exploits the adversarial example~\cite{le2020adversarial} and backdoor attack~\cite{adi2018turning,zhang2018protecting,darvish2019deepsigns,szyller2021dawn,jia2021entangled} of DNN models to construct the specific behavior as the watermark, where the watermark dataset contains trigger samples and pre-defined labels.
+Watermarking approaches for models mainly exploit the redundancy of the model's parameter space.
+Watermarking can be categorized into static and dynamic for discriminative models~\cite{peng2022intellectual}.
+Static watermarking~\cite{uchida2017embedding,chen2019deepmarks,wang2021riga,liu2021watermarking} defines the watermark as a specific pattern in its static content, such as a particular distribution of parameters.
+In contrast, dynamic watermarking~\cite{le2020adversarial,yang2021robust,adi2018turning,zhang2018protecting,guo2018watermarking,li2019prove,darvish2019deepsigns,namba2019robust,jia2021entangled,szyller2021dawn} designs the watermark as a specific pattern in model's dynamic contents, such as its behavior.
+It typically utilizes the backdoor attack~\cite{adi2018turning,zhang2018protecting,darvish2019deepsigns,szyller2021dawn,jia2021entangled} of models to construct the specific behavior as the watermark, where the watermark dataset contains trigger samples and target labels.